jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 in the minor scale,
 it's the 2&#x302; and b6&#x302;.

-The absence of the two most dissonant intervals in Western music make these pentatonic scales highly consonant.
+The absence of the two most dissonant intervals in Western music make these pentatonic scales especially consonant.

 ## Major and minor pentatonic